firdaus-aibm/filament-auth-ui-enhancer/README.md

 ## Usage

-To start using the plugin, you need to add the plugin to your plugins array in your filament panel configuration file.
+To start using the plugin, you need to add the plugin to your plugins array in your filament panel.

 ```php
 use DiogoGPinto\AuthUIEnhancer\AuthUIEnhancerPlugin;